 “The social media abuse which I received during the last week leaves a sad taste in my mouth and will take time to process.
 The only thing I will say to those that felt the need to write those things: you don’t know me, you don’t know my family and you definitely haven’t walked a mile in my shoes.”

 “Sport is sport.
 But never forget that there are real people behind it all.
-I do not wish that any of that on any human being.
+I do not wish any of that on any human being.
 I will be back here next year.
 And I will do many things better.”